-- High Level Principles - The SARPcheck Programme is created to further enhance quality and safety across the civil aviation industry - Each SQO shall strive to further the SARPcheck Programme and shall not knowingly harm it - Product & production - SQOs shall build a checklist that encompasses the standards in applicable ICAO Annexes. - A cross-reference list document between the checklist and the applicable ICAO annexes shall be built.
+- High Level Principles - The SARPcheck Programme is created to further enhance quality and safety across the civil aviation industry - Each SQO shall strive to further the SARPcheck Programme and shall not knowingly harm it - Product & production - SQOs utilise an onsite checklist as a tool for their auditors to assess an Operator against the applicable ICAO Annexes. - A cross-reference list document between the checklist and the applicable ICAO annexes forms part of the SARPcheck checklist.